vishalm342/Vishal-Portfolio/README.md

 - Want to collaborate on open source
 - Need consultation on web development
 - Just want to connect and share ideas

-## 🙏 Acknowledgments

-- Thanks to the React and Vite communities for amazing tools
-- Framer Motion for smooth animations
-- TailwindCSS for beautiful styling utilities
-- Lucide React for beautiful icons

----

 <div align="center">